-3.2.1 The C&AG prescribed Form of Accounts requires the Council accounts to be kept in two parts, namely, District Fund and Deposit Fund, analogous to the Consolidated Fund and Public Account in State and Union Government Accounts.
+3.2.1 The CAG prescribed Form of Accounts requires the Council accounts to be kept in two parts, namely, District Fund and Deposit Fund, analogous to the Consolidated Fund and Public Account in State and Union Government Accounts.
 The explanatory notes to the form of Accounts state that the Deposit Fund would comprise of items like Deposits, Advances, Provident Fund, etc.

-As per Rule 22(1) of BTC Fund Rules, 2012 revenue receipts from its own source including assistance by the State Government and corresponding expenditure therefrom are to be shown under Part-I District Fund.
-However, funds received from State budget for entrusted functions and expenditure incurred therefrom are being exhibited under Part-II Deposit Fund instead of C&AG's prescribed format which is Part I (District Fund) and also as per Rule 19 (1) of the BTC Fund Rules, 2012 leading to internal inconsistency within the same Rules.
+As per Rule 22(1) of BTC Fund Rules, 2012 revenue receipts from its own source including assistance by the State Government, and corresponding expenditure therefrom are to be shown under Part-II Deposit Fund.
+Audit observed that funds received from State Budget for entrusted functions and expenditure incurred therefrom are being exhibited under Part-II Deposit Fund instead of CAG's prescribed format which is in Part-I (District Fund) and as required under Rule 19 (1) of the BTC Fund Rules, 2012 leading to internal inconsistency within the same Rules.

 3.2.2 Rule 19 (7a) of BTC Fund Rules, 2012 provides that the classification of transactions shall be given following List of Major and Minor Heads of Account (LMMH) of Union and States issued by the Ministry of Finance, Government of India.
-However, this is not in keeping with the C&AG's Chart of Accounts (CoA) prescribed for ADCs, which is a simplified CoA with 17 Major Heads (Roman Number I to XVII) for Revenue Receipts, and 24 Major Heads (Number 1 to 24) for Revenue Expenditure, and three Major Heads for Capital Expenditure (Number 40 to 42), while LMMH is the comprehensive CoA, followed uniformly by Union and State Government in India.
+However, this is not in keeping with the CAG's Chart of Accounts (CoA) prescribed for ADCs, which is a simplified CoA with 17 Major Heads (Roman Number I to XVII) for Revenue Receipts, and 24 Major Heads (Number 1 to 24) for Revenue Expenditure, and three Major Heads for Capital Expenditure (Number 40 to 42), while LMMH is the comprehensive CoA, followed uniformly by Union and State Government in India.

 In persuasion to the decision taken (July 2021) with Principal Accountant General, Government of Assam constituted a Committee to review the existing BTC Fund Rules to address various internal inconsistencies and to recommend modifications to bring about transparency in Annual Accounts of BTC.
-However, report on the review is yet to be made available for compliance.
+However, report on the review is yet to be made available for compliance of the BTC.